The choices for "grid-tied" PV systems:

 - Microinverters at each module; we use Enphase

 DC Optimizers are gaining huge support and for good reason.

 A DC Optimizer attached to each solar panel ("module") brings each module to the same voltage, regardless of sunshine or shading.
 This allows the entire "string" of modules to operate at its peak efficiency.

-This power is delivered to an inverter at the wall (slightly smaller than the ones seen above) where it is turned into AC power for the house.
+This power is delivered to an inverter at the wall where it is turned into AC power for the house.